bcgov/platform-services-status-page-notifications/maintenance_template.md

 or

-[Example: No, no downtime is expected at the time, for questions post in #devops-operations]
+[Example: No, no downtime is expected at the time, for questions post in Openshift-operations]

 ## Do I need to do anything?